Cohort 1 · Congratulations

 Check-In Opens During Class

-This form will be available when class begins on Tuesday evening.
+This form will be available when class begins.
 For now, explore the site and come prepared.

 Welcome.
 We're glad you're here.